DZuercher/LensMe/README.rst

 LensMe is a small python software meant for demonstrating how gravitational lensing works.
 LensMe allows to capture the videoinput from a webcam and shows the image as it it would appear when lensed by a NFW halo.
 LensMe also features a simple GUI.
+So far LensMe is only fully supported on Linux systems.

 Installation